remnawave/panel/docs/awesome-remnawave/index.md

 ### Xray Checker

 Xray Checker is a tool for monitoring proxy server availability with support for VLESS, VMess, Trojan, and Shadowsocks protocols.
-It automatically tests connections through Xray Core and provides metrics for Prometheus, as well as API endpoints for integration with monitoring systems.
+It automatically tests connections through Xray Core and provides metrics for Prometheus, as well as API endpoints for integration with various monitoring systems.

 Author: [kutovoys](https://github.com/kutovoys)